Ensuring the Educational Stability of Students in Foster Care

 Information for Reset and Restart

 Educational stability is essential to the overall well-being of students in foster care.
 Children in foster care utilize services regularly provided by schools for access to transportation, meals, health care, social and emotional supports and connection to peers and trusted adults.
-As each local school district adopts a reset and restart plan in coordination with local stakeholders and the local health department, many schools will be operating fully remote and many will use a hybrid model.
+As each local school district adopts a reset and restart plan in coordination with local stakeholders and the local health department, many schools will be operating fully remote and many will use a hybrid education delivery model.
 Students in foster care will require additional support from school district personnel to fully access educational and wraparound services.

 Below are a series of questions and answers to assist local school districts and county children services agencies as they collaborate to meet the needs of students in foster care during the coronavirus (COVID-19) pandemic.